Omasum: Anatomy

 The omasum can be found on the right side of the cranial portion of the rumen.
 It receives food from the reticulum through the reticulo-omasal orifice and provides food to the abomasum through the omaso-abomasal orifice.
-The omasum is spherical to crescent shape and has multiple leaflets similar to that of a book called omasal laminae.
+The omasum is spherical to crescent shape and has multiple leaflets similar to a book, called omasal laminae.
 The omasal laminae are made of thin muscular layers covered with a nonglandular mucous membrane.
 The omasal laminae come from the sides of the large curvature and project towards the inside of the omasum, extending from the reticulo-omasal orifice to the omaso-abomasal orifice.
 They greatly increase the surface area of the omasum.
 The laminae are covered in omasal papillae that are claw-like in some ruminants or blunt cones in others.
-These papillae further increase the surface area but they also provide increased friction against the food particles.
+These papillae further increase the surface area, and also provide increased friction against the food particles.

 Function

 The function of the omasum is not completely understood.
 During the second contraction phase of the reticulum, the reticule-omasal sphincter opens for a few seconds allowing a small volume of finely dispersed and well-fermented ingesta to enter the omasum.

 The omasum has two physiological compartments: omasal canal that transfers food from the reticulum to the omasum, and the inter-laminate recesses between the mucosal laminae which provide the area for absorption.
 The omasum is where food particles that are small enough get transferred into the abomasum for enzymatic digestion.
 In ruminants with a more sophisticated omasum, the large surface area allows it to play a key role in the absorption of water, electrolytes, volatile fatty acids, minerals, and the fermentation of food.

 Young ruminants that are still drinking milk have an esophageal groove that allows milk to bypass the rumen and go straight from the esophagus to the omasum.